-A contrastIn spite of..., Even though..., Although...A purposeSo as to, so that, in order to, for c (5,4)) (5,5)) Tell Sts to go to Grammar Bank 9A on p.148.
+In spite of..., Even though..., Although...
+A contrast A purpose So as to, so that, in order to, for clauses of contrast clauses of purpose

+(5 4)) (5 5)) Tell Sts to go to Grammar Bank 9A on page 148.
 Focus on the example sentences and play the audio for Sts to listen to the sentence rhythm.
-You could also get Sts to repeat the sentences to practise getting the rhythm right.
+You could also get Sts to repeat the sentences to practice getting the rhythm right.
 Then go through the rules with the class.